FICO - Your Credit Score

-• Your Credit History - How many years have you had credit?
+• Credit History - How long have you had credit?

-• Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+• Inquiries on Your Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.

 Curious about your FICO score?
-Call us at 9094671090.
+Give us a call at 9094671090.

 Got a Question?